Protesters successfully negotiate reduced loadshedding following rally outside grid station

 “If the matter is not resolved here, we will shut down Sheikh Muhammadi Grid station,” he threatened.
 “We will close the power there and cut off the electricity supply to the whole area.”
 The MPA said that the protesters are “demanding their rights” and urged PTI workers to “drag their MPA in front of grid stations”.

 Once the negotiations were finalised, Fazl announced the end of the rally and protesters dispersed.
-While negotiating with Pesco officials, Fazl promised to take action against power theft.
+While negotiating with Peshawar Electric Supply Company (Pesco) officials, Fazl promised to take action against power theft.
 “We will eradicate power theft from the neighbourhood,” he vowed.

+In September last year, ministers of the caretaker government, while announcing a crackdown against electricity theft, revealed that the losses of power distribution companies (Discos) in Peshawar, Hyderabad, Sukkur, Quetta and Azad Jammu and Kashmir were as high as 60pc.

-The lawmaker also added that he stands with the Water and Power Development Authority (Wapda), whom he said is “short-staffed right now”.
+Fazl also said that he stands with the Water and Power Development Authority (Wapda), whom he said is “short-staffed right now”.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.